Waterford attorney, tribes on opposite sides of U.S. Supreme Court case

 Harrington makes clear that he is not trying to put an end to the immunity enjoyed by Indian tribes.
 Quoted by The Day, Harrington says that “We’re not seeking to eradicate tribal sovereignty, but to provide a degree of protection for people who have no reason to believe they’re subject to tribal law.”

-According to Polito & Associates founding member Humbert J. Polito, the case represents the intersection of the work his firm does in both civil and tribal courts.
+According to Polito & Harrington founding member Humbert J. Polito, the case represents the intersection of the work his firm does in both civil and tribal courts.
 Polito also said that he believes it is the first case the Supreme Court has accepted from Connecticut since it accepted Kelo v.
 City of New London, a landmark case in the area of eminent domain.